Lynn brothers

 The Lynn brothers were four siblings from Coalisland, County Tyrone, who served in the British Army during the First World War.
-Each died while on active service between 1915 and 1920, making theirs one of the most notable multiple-sibling losses from Ireland.
+Three were killed during the conflict between 1915 and 1916, and the fourth died on active service in 1920, making their deaths one of the most notable multiple‑sibling losses from Ireland.

 Background

-The town square in Coalisland, County Tyrone, photographed between 1901 and 1911.
-The Lynn family lived nearby in the surrounding countryside.

 James, Robert, John, and William Lynn were the sons of James Lynn Sr., a railway porter at Dungannon railway station who later became a farmer, and Elizabeth Lynn (née Abernethy), a dressmaker.
-They lived on a farm in the townland of Mousetown, just outside Coalisland, County Tyrone, Ireland, and had three sisters.
+They lived on a farm in the townland of Mousetown, just outside Coalisland, County Tyrone, Ireland, and the brothers had three sisters.

 Military service and deaths

 All four Lynn brothers enlisted in the British Army during the First World War.
-Their service spanned multiple regiments and theatres of war, and each died in active service between 1915 and 1920.
+Their service spanned several regiments and theatres of war, and each died in active service between 1915 and 1920.